 This year, if I remember correctly, the starting boxes have been extended to order the different runners according to their time.
 The problem is the usual one, that in the end people don't pay attention.
 Yes, the access to the starting boxes is fenced, but only from one side.
 Like me, many other runners were warming up on the road parallel to the start (in the area of the marker of the third kilometer in the image above) and, when entering the starting area, we simply accessed the box by jumping the median.
 And here there was no access control of any kind.

-I stood in the drawer corresponding to the colour of my bib (under 1h35m), but all around me I saw people wearing bibs of other colours who were there either because they didn't know or because they had simply "snuck in".
-I remember, no matter how long it takes to pass the starting line, your official time starts when your chip passes it.
+I placed myself in the box corresponding to the color of my bib (sub 1h35m).
+But all around me I saw people wearing bibs of other colors who were there either out of ignorance or because they had simply "snuck in".
+I remember, no matter how long it takes you to pass the start line, your official time starts when your chip passes through it.

 If we put the two previous points together, I think it's time to think about going out in waves, for example a first outing for the sub 1h45m and five minutes later the rest.
 Less initial crowding, more space to run, easier for the volunteers at the first refreshment post.
 All these are advantages.